VHarmony/contact-form/README.md

 # Software Development Course: Week 2, Milestone 1.1 - Contact Form using HTML.

-## Overview
+## Description

-The Contact form was designed using oure HTML in the 'index.html' file.
-It has a title named 'Contact Us' and three(3) labeled input fields.
-These includes a the 'Name' input field, the 'Email' input field and the 'Message' testx area.
+The poject is a Contact form designed using HTML.
+It is titled 'Contact Us' and has three(3) labeled input fields.
+The form can be used to collect users' Fullname, email address and message

 Lastly, it contains an input button which will enable users to submit their contact deatils and message.